A car immobiliser is designed to stop a thief from being able to drive off with your car.

-Insurers know that a good security system greatly reduces the risk of a vehicle being stolen and are therefore keen to know what sort of system you have on your car.
+Insurers realise that a good security system greatly reduces the risk of a car being stolen, so they’re keen to know what sort of system you have in your car.

-Many cars will only have an immobiliser while some will have both a factory-fitted immobiliser and alarm from new.
-Older vehicles may not even have an immobiliser or alarm at all.
+Many cars will only have an immobiliser but some will have both a factory-fitted immobiliser and an alarm from new.
+Older cars may not even have an immobiliser or alarm at all.

 As immobilisers and alarms lower the risk of thieves making off with your car, insurers will adjust their premiums accordingly, charging you less if they think your car’s security system makes it less likely that your car will ever be stolen.

 If your car was sold as a new car in the UK from October 1, 1998, onwards then it will have a factory-fitted car immobiliser.
 If your car’s older than that, there’s a good chance it won’t have an immobiliser.

 If you own a second-hand imported car, it may not have an immobiliser even if it was built a few years after October 1998 – factory-fitted immobilisers became compulsory around the world at different times.

 Unlike a car immobiliser, alarms are not mandatory for car manufacturers.
 One way to check if your car has an alarm is simply to try opening one of the doors after you’ve locked the car.